• Save

 Instructions

-• Place your parchment paper on the top of your Large Perforated Baking Sheet.
+• Place your parchment paper on the top of a large baking sheet.
+NOTE: Here I use my Large Perforated Baking Sheet.
 Set Aside.
 NOTE: This will ensure your eyes come off when they completely dry.

 GOOGLEY EYE PREPARATION